Homestead Land: How Much Do You Need?

 In general, you'll need at least 1/4 acre of land per person in your household if you want to be self-sufficient in food production.

 The size of land needed in order to live a homestead lifestyle is highly dependent upon what kind of life you would like to live.
-The bigger goals and plans homestead, the more space you'll require for it, and more time (and money) you will have to put into it.
+The bigger your goals and plans homestead, the more space you'll require for it, and the more time (and money) you will have to put into it to at least get it started.

 Updates & freebies delivered to your inbox!